 When administered with PERJETA, the recommended initial dose of trastuzumab is 8 mg/kg administered as a 90-minute intravenous infusion, followed every 3 weeks by a dose of 6 mg/kg administered as an intravenous infusion over 30 to 90 minutes.

-PERJETA, trastuzumab, and docetaxel should be administered sequentially.
+PERJETA, trastuzumab, and taxane should be administered sequentially.
 PERJETA and trastuzumab can be given in any order.
-Docetaxel should be administered after PERJETA and trastuzumab.
-An observation period of 30 to 60 minutes is recommended after each PERJETA infusion and before commencement of any subsequent infusion of trastuzumab or docetaxel [see Warnings and Precautions (5.3)].
+Taxane should be administered after PERJETA and trastuzumab.
+An observation period of 30 to 60 minutes is recommended after each PERJETA infusion and before commencement of any subsequent infusion of trastuzumab or taxane [see Warnings and Precautions (5.3)].

 Metastatic Breast Cancer (MBC)